hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/set-operators.md

 - UNION [DISTINCT]
 - UNION ALL
-- INTERSECT `[DISTINCT]`
+- INTERSECT [DISTINCT]
 - INTERSECT ALL
-- EXCEPT \[DISTINCT\]
+- EXCEPT [DISTINCT]
 - EXCEPT ALL

-The difference between the `Distinct` variant &mdash; the default one &mdash; and the `All` variant is that the former revomes duplicate rows, essentially working as a traditional set operator.
-The second one does not remove duplicates and treats all result sets as *multi-sets*; that is, they can include duplicate rows.
+The difference between the `DISTINCT` variant &mdash; that is the default one &mdash; and the `ALL` variant is that the former removes duplicate rows, essentially working as a traditional set operator.
+The second one does not remove duplicate rows and treats all result sets as *multi-sets*; that is, they can include duplicate rows.
+This is valid for union, intersection, and set subtraction.

 ## Number of Columns and Column Types